 Check out these natural energy boosters for your daily routine:

 You can enhance your coffee by incorporating adaptogens, an herbal solution linked to stress reduction and improved mental clarity.
 You may add or infuse your coffee with Lion’s Mane mushroom or Ashwagandha.
-You can try a traditional herbal coffee mix from Kerala, India, made with dry ginger, black pepper, cumin, and Indian basil called “chukka kappi”.
+You can try a traditional herbal coffee mix from Kerala, India, made with dry ginger, black pepper, cumin, and Indian basil called “chukku kappi”.
 This could provide the perfect boost for your intense study sessions during the early hours.

 During your college days, think of coffee not just as a support but as a companion helping you navigate those exams which require some additional concentration.
 Drink coffee wisely, it’s the combination of many wellness factors that creates the perfect study session.